design-tokens/community-group/technical-reports/format/composite-types.md

 {
   "space": {
     "small": {
-      "type": "dimension",
+      "$type": "dimension",
-      "value": "0.5rem"
+      "$value": "0.5rem"
     }
   },

   "color": {
     "shadow-050": {
-      "type": "color",
+      "$type": "color",
-      "value": "#00000088"
+      "$value": "#00000088"
     }
   },

   "shadow": {
     "medium": {
-      "type": "shadow",
+      "$type": "shadow",
-      "description": "A composite token where some sub-values are references to tokens that have the correct type and others are explicit values", "value": {
+      "$description": "A composite token where some sub-values are references to tokens that have the correct type and others are explicit values", "$value": {
         "color": "{color.shadow-050}",
         "offsetX": "{space.small}",
         "offsetY": "{space.small}",